Colleges by Location

 Financial Aid

-Obtaining some financial support in forms of grants, loans, scholarships or work-study programs can be very important for completing your studies.
-Check out some recent data to get the info about need-based and non-need-based monetary aid you might get at Penn State Wilkes-Barre.
+Grants, loans, scholarships, work-study programs: these are all different types of financial support for students.
+Check out some recent data to get the information about need-based and non-need-based aid students could get at Penn State Wilkes-Barre.

 Need-based

-There were 170 students who acquired need-based financial aid of any kind.
+157 students gained some form of need-based financial aid.
 Need-based college-administered scholarship and grant aid at Penn State Wilkes-Barre isn't available to international students.
-The overall number of students (including freshmen) who were determined to have financial need was found to be 243.
-The amount of federal need-based scholarships/grants awarded to the students at this institution reached $794,107, and state $470,214.
-The students of Penn State Wilkes-Barre received the -institutional need-based aid in the amount of $1,258,315, and external in the amount of $26,338.
+The total number of students (including freshmen) who were determined to have financial need was estimated to be 219.
+The amount of federal need-based scholarships/grants awarded to the students at this institution reached $905,943, and state $448,191.
+The students of Penn State Wilkes-Barre received the -institutional need-based aid in the amount of $1,082,833, and external in the amount of $57,137.

 Average Amount of Aid Received